tobiasbrinker/gap_detection/README.md

-# Gap Detection in Hard Drive Disassembly Processes
+# Point Cloud Based Gap Detection in Automated Disassembly Processes To Aid Manipulation Tasks
-Code repository for the bachelor thesis "Gap Detection in Hard Drive Disassembly Processes".
-Evaluation data used in the thesis can be found [here](https://owncloud.gwdg.de/index.php/s/66olU321Hw2Fiz6).
+This is the official repository for "Point Cloud Based Gap Detection in Automated Disassembly Processes To Aid Manipulation Tasks" including an implementation of the pipeline in ROS.
+Evaluation data can be found [here](https://owncloud.gwdg.de/index.php/s/66olU321Hw2Fiz6).

 ## Requirements
 * ROS melodic 1.14.3